-Baptism is being received into the household of God.
-So it is important to have the “household” present.
-Baptisms are most often held during Sunday worship.
-This also reminds the congregation of their own baptismal vows.
-The language of baptism is “performative.”
-We tell each other what we will do.
-The baptized say they will grow in the Christian faith and life in the community of the church that is the Body of Christ.
-The church says to the baptized that it will support them in their life in Christ.
+The Sacrament of Baptism is being received into the household of God.
+Baptisms are most often held during Sunday worship so as to have the “household” present. .
+In the Episcopal Church, Baptism is the entry rite into the Christian life.
+Each candidate is sponsored by one or more baptized persons.
+The baptized vow to grow in the Christian faith and life in the community of the church, which is the Body of Christ.
+The church vows to support baptized people in their life in Christ.
+Candidates of all ages are baptized.

 For baptism please call the church office.
 In emergency, clergy will respond day or night.
 For planning a baptism, clergy like to visit with the family ahead of time to record information, go over the worship and answer any questions there might be.
 Scheduling a baptism can be whenever family and friends can be present.
 The church does not celebrate baptisms during Lent.
 The Great Vigil of Easter (right after Lent) is a wonderful time for baptism as are the day of Pentecost, the Sunday after All Saints’ Day and on the First Sunday after the Epiphany when we celebrate the Baptism of our Lord.